LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-console/_index.md

 ## The TechJobs Class

-The `TechJobs` class contains the method that will drive our program's functionality.
-It contains three methods:
+The `TechJobs` class contains three methods that will drive our program's functionality:

 1. `RunProgram()` - The main application runner.
 1. `GetUserSelection()` - A utility method that displays a menu of choices and